 – Peter Scott ZL1AAM

-Report of the Official Inquiry into the loss of MV Kaitawa
+Report of the Official Inquiry into the loss of Kaitawa

 Michael Cox: Anger lingers over Kaitawa sinking (Waikato Times, October 2011)